 Does Rancher v2.x support Docker Swarm and Mesos as environment types?

 When creating an environment in Rancher v2.x, Swarm and Mesos will no longer be standard options you can select.
 However, both Swarm and Mesos will continue to be available as Catalog applications you can deploy.
 It was a tough decision to make but, in the end, it came down to adoption.
 For example, out of more than 15,000 clusters, only about 200 or so are running Swarm.

 Is it possible to manage Azure Kubernetes Services with Rancher v2.x?

-Rancher 2.3.0 Preview 2 has support for Istio.
-Please refer to our documentation and Release Notes to get the latest information on this feature.
-Furthermore, Istio is implemented in our micro-PaaS “Rio”, which works on Rancher 2.x along wtih any CNCF compliant Kubernetes cluster.
-You can read more about it here.
+Furthermore, Istio is implemented in our micro-PaaS “Rio”, which works on Rancher 2.x along with any CNCF compliant Kubernetes cluster.
+You can read more about it here

 Will Rancher v2.x support Hashicorp’s Vault for storing secrets?

 Secrets management is on our roadmap but we haven’t assigned it to a specific release yet.

 Does Rancher v2.x support RKT containers as well?